11 seasons available

 Andrew explores the Southern-influenced food scene of Raleigh, Durham and Chapel Hill.

-Andrew dives in to the laid-back eats of Santa Monica, California.
-Boasting miles of coastline, Santa Monica is home to spicy seafood soup, Chinese chicken salad, Tsukemen and many other dishes any seafood lover could want.
+Andrew dives in to the laid-back eats of Santa Monica, Calif.; boasting miles of coastline, Santa Monica is home to spicy seafood soup, Chinese chicken salad, Tsukemen, and many more dishes for seafood lovers.

 Andrew introduces Kanazawa, Japan, a modern city filled with deep traditions; from regionally fished Kano crab to sushi built using aged rice and fresh seafood, he explores tantalizing eats that are unspoiled by international tourism.